Charly1357/rent/README.md

 ### Main Menu

-- This screen shows the survey main menu that gives the user six
+- This screen shows the survey main menu that gives the user six<br>
 options:
     - Input data houses
     - Input data rented houses
     - Show value houses
     - Show houses rented
     - Show rent house income necesary
     - Show the highest rent
     - Exit
+-By adding multiple options the user always has a more complete<br>
+experience allowing him to performe various actions in each menu.